The Jackal (1997 film): Production

-The film began in production development from August 19 to November 30, 1996.
+The film was in production development from August 19 to November 30, 1996.
 It was filmed in international locations such as Porvoo, Finland, including its special effects.
 The film began production titled The Day of the Jackal, but the author of the original novel Frederick Forsyth and the director and producer of the original film Fred Zinnemann and John Woolf opposed the production.
 They eventually filed an injunction to prevent Universal Pictures from using the name of the original novel and film, and it would be marketed as being "inspired by" rather than directly based on Forsyth's novel.
-Edward Fox also refused to make a cameo appearance in the film for similar reasons.
+Edward Fox also reportedly turned down a cameo appearance in the film.

-Chuck Pfarrer had written the first script to fulfill contractual obligations to the studio, then Kevin Jarre did a rewrite to Pfarrer's script, contributing the backstory and character of the Richard Gere character.
+Chuck Pfarrer had written the first script.
+He was finishing up a three-year deal at Universal when he was offered the project.
+Pfarrer initially said no, but he agreed to write the script to fulfill contractual obligations to the studio, then Kevin Jarre did a rewrite to Pfarrer's script, contributing the Richard Gere character, Declan Mulqueen, an imprisoned IRA terrorist who strikes up a bargain to assist the FBI.
+Caton-Jones later said in an interview with The Washington Post that he regretted not being there to supervise and contribute more to the screenplay:"I never really liked the script.
+It was always too long, So I was trying to trim it as I went along and I really made the film in the editing room, stripping a lot of excess away".

 An early test-screened version of the film had an innocent man shot by Willis' character hiding out in a gay bar.
 The audience loudly cheered the killing, which came to the attention of GLAAD.
-Chaz Bono (the group’s entertainment media director) spoke with Jackal producer Sean Daniel, who arranged to have the scene re-edited.
+Chaz Bono (the group's entertainment media director) spoke with Jackal producer Sean Daniel, who arranged to have the scene re-edited.
 Bruce Willis successfully fought to keep a same-sex kiss in the film.

+Release

+Home media

+The Jackal was released on VHS, DVD and LaserDisc on April 28, 1998.